2020 CDID Annual Symposium

-The CDID has assembled a group of excellent speakers who will address a broad spectrum of treating obesity.
+The CDID has assembled a group of excellent speakers.
 The lectures, presented over three days (Friday, Saturday, and Sunday), will compromise 18 hours of continuing education for all DC's.

 This dynamic program will enable attendees to incorporate their newly acquired knowledge immediately into their clinical practice.

 Brain Inflammation and Immune Dysregulation in Neurological, Neuromuscular, and Neuropsychiatric Disorders: